 Heather Goodlett, the founder, was a Title One Reading teacher at Glen Lea Elementary School.
 She desired to develop a program that could make a long-term commitment to help the children and their families, and ultimately rebuild their community.
 With the help of the owners of Delmont Plaza Apartments and numerous private donors, this vision became a reality.

 In 2008, YLFR opened our second center in the Highland Park community partnering with the Northside Outreach Center.
 In March 2013, we started a Middle and High School program in Northminster Church called LC Remix.
-Finally YLFR started a third after-school elementary program at this church now called Atlee Church, Northminster Campus in September of 2014.
+The following year, YLFR started a third after-school elementary program at this church now called Atlee Church Northside Campus in September of 2014.

-We currently serve around 50 families including over 70 children – and our growth continues.
+We currently serve about 50 families and 90 children – and our growth continues.